By Patti Morrow, Epicure & Culture Contributor

 1. The Beauty & History Of The Pisac Ruins

-Pisac’s Inca ruins are an architectural marvel.
+Pisac’s Inca ruins are an architectural marvel and should truly be featured in any Peru travel guide.

 The citadel sits sentry at 9,751 feet above sea level, overlooking the village.